Byron2306/VAMP/README.md

 - 🗂 Evidence vault + chain-of-custody controls surfaced via REST/CLI
 - 🔄 Self-update checks and rollback orchestration managed by the agent
 - 🤖 Ollama-driven orchestration can trigger live VAMP scans directly from chat questions

 ---

+## ✅ Data handling and prompt safety

+- Keep the NWU Brain corpus (policy text, clause packs, routing manifests) within approved NWU environments.
+Do **not** forward the raw corpus to third-party AI endpoints or logging providers without explicit approval and a data-sharing agreement.
+- When inspecting prompts or debugging AI calls, redact policy text in logs.
+The backend already sends only canonical, scored fields to the assistant; avoid additional logging of full prompts.
+- Refer to `backend/data/nwu_brain/PROVENANCE.md` to confirm ownership/permission for each
+  knowledge asset before redistribution.

+---